Is M4a lossless?

 • Compression depends on insight – if it isn’t inside human discernment, helpful information might be lost without eminent impact on quality.

-• Smaller test block size of 120 or 128 examples instead of 192 for changing (or transient) signals, considering more same subtleties where they are required.
+• Smaller test block size of 120 or 128 examples instead of 192 for changing (or transient) signals, considering more subtleties where they are required.

 • Larger block sizes in fixed signs, 1024 or 960 versus MP3’s 576 example blocks, consider less information to address a part of the music that doesn’t have a similar intricacy.